sandslayer1807/PathfinderCharacterGenerator/README.md

 BASIC GIT OPERATIONS

 1. To clone the repository (pull down a local copy):
-	a.
-Open the Start Menu and type 'cmd' to enter a command prompt.
+	1. Open the Start Menu and type 'cmd' to enter a command prompt.
 	b.
 Navigate to a directory you want to store it.
 		1. Command prompt starts at C:\Users\<your_username_here>.
 		2. I usually create a directory just under this location, so like C:\Users\<username>\project